Call-Me-Doc/origins_lore_/Locations/Project3c.md

-[[Raspberry]]'s second base on the server.
+[[Raspberry1111]]'s second base on the server.
 Housing buttons that can change the time of day at will